saurabh10041998/picoCTF-solutions/cache_me_outside/notes-p2.md

 - Small bins are easier to understand.
 Total - 62.
 - **Each of them stores the chunks that are all same fixed size.**
 - Every chunk < 512 bytes(32 bit system) and < 1024 bytes on 64 bit system has corresponding small bins.
-- Automatically ordered and hence insertion and removal of the entries is incredibly fast.
+- Automatically ordered and hence insertion and removal of the entries are incredibly fast.

 ## Large bins
 - For chunk over 512/1024 bytes, the heap manager uses large bins